DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/scrollTo(date_group_allDay).md

 This method is available for all views except *"month"* and *"agenda"*.

-[note] If you need to display a date outside of the current view, use the [currentDate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentDate) property instead.
+[note] If you need to navigate to a date outside of the current view, use the [currentDate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentDate) property instead.

 #####See Also#####
 #include common-link-callmethods